IPU FREQUENTLY ASKED QUESTIONS

 Fees vary but IPU programs offer a great educational value.
 Fee differentiation by sector, a common practice, reflects fiscal capacity and tax status.
 We include breakfasts and breaks, as well as special receptions.
 IPU also negotiates economical room rates for all programs and a program code for the hotel will be provided.
 Additional fees are charged for meals provided to guests of attendees.

-IPU offers discounts to attendee groups from the same organization or association, if arranged in advance of registration.
-Available discounts vary by program.
-Discounts for the Intermediate Course are also available for previous attendees of the Fundamentals Course of the Annual Regulatory Studies Program (“Camp”).
+IPU programs provide great value and are very cost competitive, especially when considering both registration fees and per diem costs.
+IPU offers a discount to members of IPU Affiliate organizations.
+IPU also offers discounts to attendee groups from the same organization, if arranged in advance of registration.
+Discounts for the Intermediate Program are also available for previous attendees of the Fundamentals Program of the Annual Regulatory Studies Program.

 Does IPU charge cancellation fees?

 IPU tries to avoid charging cancellation fees while reserving the right to do so when costs are incurred.
 Substitute attendees are accepted at any time.
 A fee can also be transferred to a future program.
 When cancellation is necessary, early notification is much appreciated.